processfeedback/docs.processfeedback.org/how-to-provide-edit-access-in-gdocs.md

 ---

-While the approach described above is easiest, if you document contains sensitive information, it is better to share the document specifically only with the person who you want to access it.
+While the approach described above is easiest, if your document contains sensitive information, it is better to share the document only with the person you want to access it.
 For this, instead of choosing "Anyone with the link" you should choose the email address of the person you want to share the document with.